Captain Ultra: Fictional character biography

 Doorman begged him to join the Great Lakes Avengers, but Captain Ultra angrily rejects him.

-Griffin then became the leader for the Nebraska team of the Initiative program, part of a government controlled superhero program.
-After two of his teammates, Paragon and Gadget are killed, Griffin briefly fights Iron Man to protect the rest of his group.
-He is seen investigating the circumstances of Paragon and Gadget's tragic deaths with Doc Samson and Iron Man.
+Griffin then became the leader for the Nebraska team of the Initiative program, part of a government-controlled superhero program.
+After his teammates Paragon and Gadget are killed, Griffin briefly fights Iron Man to protect the rest of his group.
+He is seen investigating the circumstances of Paragon and Gadget's tragic deaths with Samson and Iron Man.
 During the course of their investigation it is revealed that there are two new Initiative recruits in the process of being fast-tracked to the Nebraska team, although Captain Ultra expressed irritation at the prospect of having to "babysit the punks".

-Captain Ultra is recruited by Wonder Man (whose ionic energy leaking problem was affecting his judgement) to join his Revengers.
+Captain Ultra is recruited by Wonder Man to join his Revengers.
 During the Revengers' attack on Avengers Mansion, he is scared off when Doctor Strange uses an illusion spell to make him believe he is on fire.
 He and the rest of the Revengers were defeated by all three Avengers teams and were remanded to the Raft.
 Captain Ultra's reason for joining the Revengers is that despite the fact that he was on the Initiative, he resents being disrespected despite having as much power as an Avenger.

-During the Avengers: Standoff! storyline, Captain Ultra was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
+In Avengers: Standoff!, Captain Ultra appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

 Powers and abilities

-Captain Ultra's powers were released through hypnosis by an alien, giving him the power of flight and superhuman strength, speed, durability, reflexes and endurance.
+Captain Ultra acquired a range of superpowers through hypnosis by an alien.
+He possesses superhuman attributes, such as superhuman strength, speed, durability, and stamina.
 He also gained the psionic ability to become intangible at will, see through substances (X-ray vision), and the ability to project his breath forward with great concussive force — among others.
-He can apparently tap his "ultra-potential", enabling him to manifest a wide variety of mental and physical "ultra-feats", and even once told an "ultra-joke".
+Captain Ultra has the power of flight.

+Reception

+Critical response

+Daniel Jurlan of Comic Book Resources ranked Captain Ultra 4th in their "15 Obscure Marvel Characters Who Deserve Their Own Movie" list.